Sahitya18/AWM-/README.md

 Step1- Add a reference image .
 Step2- Add a cube mesh and in edit mode change the shape of cube according to the refrence image.
 Step3- Now add a cylinder mesh to make the gun barrel.
-Step4- To add texture go to shading mode and add coloramp and musgrave texture change the values according to yourself and attach color ramp with base color.
+Step4- To add texture- Go to shading mode -> Add coloramp and musgrave texture change ,the values according to yourself and attach color ramp with base color.

 Steps to create bullets:
 Step1- Add a refrence image.